 It’s very easy, too.
 Just read business books and programming books.
 Do this every day for an hour and you’ll be virtually guaranteed to join the top 20% of coders and business persons.

 Why?
 Because the average person will read maybe 3-4 books a year (mostly fiction books).
-So if you are reading non-fiction books in your space (programming books and business books), then there’s no question that you’ll become an above average freelancer.
-(Of course, you also have practical experience working part-time as a Python freelancer.
-This is critical, too.)
+So if you are reading non-fiction books in your space (programming books and business books), then there’s no question that you’ll become an above-average freelancer.

 Also, courses are very interesting — for some people doing courses is actually more efficient than reading books, because of the multimodality and interactivity of the content.
-Of course, I also try to make my books interactive (e.g. my “Coffee Break Python” book) but a course can provide video and audio, too.
+Of course, I also try to make my books interactive but a course can provide video and audio, too.

 Mastermind groups are also a great way of constantly improving your skill level if you are the person who needs other persons to push you.

-If you want to become a Python freelancer at the side or full-time, then definitely check out my course:
+If you want to become a Python freelancer at the side or full-time, then definitely check out the Finxter freelancer course with mastermind group: